zhaoyul/aposd-vs-clean-code/README.md

 for a prime is the square of the prime.
 You have taken a lot of time to develop your understanding of this; surely there must be some way to convey that understanding to others?
-If you had included that information in your original version of the code you could have saved yourself a multi-hour bike ride.
+If you had included that information in your original version of the code you could have saved yourself that long bike ride.
 Giving up on this is an abdication of professional responsibility.